pukkapies/dl-imperial-maths/assignments/week_5/assignment_5.md

 ## Policy gradient methods

-Policy gradient methods (see slides from lecture 2) have a tendency to scale better on large state spaces, which is of good interest here since CartPole is a continuous state space environment.
+Policy gradient methods (see slides from RL lecture 2) have a tendency to scale better on large state spaces, which is of good interest here since CartPole is a continuous state space environment.
 The policy gradient theorem helps us do away with knowing the dynamics of the system, and building a stochastic gradient estimate just from one-step transitions.
 We will use it - and its special case REINFORCE - in order to solve our Cartpole problem.

 To this end: